 Unfortunately, previous work experience will not count.
 The Council on Social Work Education (CSWE), our accrediting body, does not allow work experience to be considered for academic standing or to waive admissions requirements.

-No, the GRE is not required for applicants who meet our 3.0 GPA Quick Admissions criteria.
-The GRE is only required for students who have less than a 3.0 GPA in approximately the last 60 undergraduate university-level credit hours.
-If you know for sure that you will not meet our 3.0 GPA Quick Admissions requirement, then you should plan to take the GRE.
-However, we strongly recommend prospective students first apply and submit all transcripts and wait for the University to officially calculate their GPA.
-You will then be notified by an SSW Admissions Counselor and/or will receive a deferred admissions decision email requesting you submit GRE scores, narrative and three recommendation forms.
+GRE is currently being waived during the Covid-19 pandemic.
+The GRE is never required for applicants who meet our 3.0 or above GPA Quick Admissions criteria.
+During normal times, the GRE is required for students who have less than a 3.0 GPA in approximately the last 60 undergraduate university-level credit hours.
+However, currently the GRE is being waived for all applicants.
+If your GPA is below 3.0 and you still want to take the GRE to strengthen your application file, please first reach out to a School of Social Work Admissions Counselor for consultation.
+Either way, we strongly recommend prospective students first apply and submit all transcripts and wait for the University to officially calculate their GPA.
+You will then be notified by an SSW Admissions Counselor and/or will receive a deferred admissions decision email with the next steps (e.g., submit narrative and three recommendation forms).
 This is why we encourage applicants to apply as early as possible.
 Prospective students usually can apply about one year before their planned semester or summer start date.
-If you take the GRE, please send an official copy of your score from ETS to UTA Graduate Admissions Office.
+If you do decide to take the GRE, please send an official copy of your score from ETS to UTA Graduate Admissions Office.
 UTA's institution code is 6013.
 If you have already taken the GRE, you can request ETS to send a report by calling ETS at 1-888-GRE-SCORE or go to www.ets.org/gre, for more information.
 Do not send GRE scores to the School of Social Work Admissions Office.

 Applicants who do not meet the Quick Admissions 3.0 GPA requirement will be required to submit a written narrative for the selection committee.
 These students are asked to respond to the following prompt: